uvarc/rc-learning/content/courses/python-introduction/unit_test.md

 #### PyTest with Juyter Notebooks

 There are a few options for using PyTest with Jupyter notebooks.
 A popular package is [testbook](https://testbook.readthedocs.io/en/latest/).
-It can be installed from conda-forge in Anaconda, or with pip.
+It can be installed from conda-forge in Miniforge, or with pip.
 Testbook is not run within a notebook, but loads the notebook into a Python script and runs the tests.

 **Example**